 One thing that I was not used to in Switzerland is getting up so early in the morning.
-Every morning around 5.30 a.m., a man who says the most important news about the village wakes us up.
+Every morning around 5:30 a.m, a man who says the most important news about the village wakes us up.

-As I got to know the kids and their English level, I start my mornings around 6 a.m. to prepare the lessons for the whole day.
+As I got to know the kids and their English level, I started my mornings around 6 a.m. to prepare the lessons for the whole day.
 I always begin the school day with the same structure by giving them their name tags back.
 Because the kids love to sing and I thought it is a good way to learn more words, we sang the Hokey Pokey song after.
-I give the kids a few exercises and between them we play a game for relaxing a bit.
-Even though the kids can be exhausting, teaching them is a big satisfaction and I already know that I am going to miss them, when I am back in Switzerland.
+I give the kids a few exercises and between them, we play a game for relaxing a bit.
+Even though the kids can be exhausting, teaching them is a big satisfaction and I already know that I am going to miss them when I return to Switzerland.
 After two satisfying days of teaching, we left the school around lunch for our weekend tour.
 Together we went to a small village at the border to Togo called Wli.
 There we went hiking, but it was more climbing to see the beautiful landscape of Ghana and we ended up at a waterfall where we enjoyed a cold bath.
 On Sunday we came ready for next week back home to our lovely host family.